rabbitmq/workloads/resiliency/resilient-spring-cloud-stream/README.md

 What happens if we need to execute a query against a database which is down in all 3 attempts?
 The message would have to be rejected and if we do not want to loose it, it should go to a dlq.

 This type of failure, alike a Poison message, are transient.
+Transient messages should be retried however we cannot suspend or delay the listener.
+If we want to automatically retry messages after a configurable delay there is a mechanism explained [here](https://cloud.spring.io/spring-cloud-stream-binder-rabbit/multi/multi__retry_with_the_rabbitmq_binder.html).

 <a name="2f"></a>
 ### Verify Guarantee of delivery - 2.f Connection drops while sending a message